-Insulin glulisine (Injection)
+Insulin glulisine (By injection)

 Insulin Glulisine (IN-su-lin GLOO-lis-een)